blackicon-eth/blackicon-eth/README.md

   SQL, Database Management

 - 🛠 **Other Tools**
-  Git, Docker, Linux/Bash, Web3 Wallet integrations
+  Git, Docker, Linux/Bash, Web3 integrations

 + And more! :D